 Perception is 99% reality.

 Just think about how much judging you’ve already done today.
-What did you think of your fellow passengers?
-Why did you choose to buy your coffee from that venue?
-Which email did you read first and was it interpreted as the sender intended?
+What do you think of the latest round of Bake Off Contestants?
+Why did you choose Mural instead of Miro?
+Which email did you respond to first this morning?

 In our age of “make me care and do it fast”, how we’re perceived is fundamental to what we achieve in every area of our lives, so much so, that it’s been given a name – personal branding.

 Personal branding in its simplest form, is how others view and describe you.
 People with strong personal brands are compelling.
 They make you feel something.
-Think Stephen King, Oprah Winfrey and Banksy – each tells a unique story and like them or not, their brands leave an impression.
+Think Jeff Bezos, Kanye West and Meghan Markle – each tells a unique story and like them or not, their brands leave an impression.